suhasHere/moq-transport/draft-ietf-moq-transport.md

 There are 2 types of filters:

-Latest Group (0x1) : Specifies an open-ended subscription with objects from the beginning of the current group.
-If no content has been delivered yet, the subscription starts with the first published or received group.
+Latest Group (0x0) : Specifies an open-ended subscription with objects from the beginning of the current group.

-Latest Object (0x2): Specifies an open-ended subscription beginning from the current object of the current group.
-If no content has been delivered yet, the subscription starts with the first published or received group.
+Latest Object (0x1): Specifies an open-ended subscription beginning from the current object of the current group.

 A filter type other than the above MUST be treated as error.

 Subscribers MUST NOT issue more than one subscription for these Latest Object of a track within the same session.
+If no content has been delivered yet, the subscription starts with the first published or received group.

 ### SUBSCRIBE Format